GitTools/GitVersion/README.md

 Our builds are getting more complex and as we're moving towards scm structure with a lot of fine grained repos we need to take a convention based approach for our assembly versioning.

-Given that we use the git flow branching strategy, GitHub and team city I suggest the following:
+This also have the added benefit of forcing us to follow our branching stragegy on all repos since the build breaks if we don't.

 ### Assumptions:

 * We use the git flow branching strategy which means that we always have a master and a develop branch.
-* When feature branches is uses they are prefixed with feature-
 * Planned releases (bumps in major or minor) are done on release branches prefixed with release-.
-Eg: release-4.1
+Eg: release-4.1 (or release-4.1.0)
 * Hotfixes are prefixed with hotfix- Eg. hotfix-4.0.4
 * Tags are used on the master branch and reflects the SemVer of each stable release eg 3.3.8 , 4.0.0, etc
-* We use teamcity 8 for our builds
+* Tags can also be used to override versions while we transition repos over to GitFlowVersion
+* We build using TeamCity 8 and is using one build per repo with multi-branch building enabled

 ### Suggested conventions